hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Swap a material of a Renderer on the specified slot (indexed at 0).
 This lasts one frame.

 - `AacFlClip SwappingMaterial(ParticleSystem particleSystem, int slot, Material material)`<br/>
 Swap a material of a Particle System on the specified slot (indexed at 0).
-This lasts one frame.
-This effectively takes the ParticleSystemRenderer of the component.
+This lasts one frame.<br/>
+In practice, this will animate the ParticleSystemRenderer of that particle system.

 ### Single-frame Transformation Animations💡